At UN, Trump to face questions about Iran, Ukraine, allies | CBC News

 Questions about U.S. and Ukraine

-But Trump's meeting on Wednesday with Zelenskiy will come just days after revelations that the president urged his Ukrainian counterpart in a July phone call to investigate the activities of the son of former Vice-President Joe Biden.
-Trump said he was concerned about corruption; Democrats frame his actions as an effort to pressure Zelenskiy to dig up damaging material on a potential 2020 rival.
+But Trump's meeting on Wednesday with Zelenskiy will come just days after revelations that the president urged his Ukrainian counterpart in a July phone call to investigate the activities of the son of former vice-president Joe Biden.
+Trump said he was concerned about corruption, but Democrats frame his actions as an effort to pressure Zelenskiy to dig up damaging material on a potential 2020 rival.

+"What Biden did was wrong," Trump said Monday, again defending his discussion of the issue with Zelenskiy.
+"We're supporting a country, so we want to make sure that country is honest.
+One of the reasons the new president got elected is he was going to stop corruption.
+So it's very important that on occasion that you speak to somebody about corruption."

 That pressure is the subject of a whistleblower's complaint that the administration has refused to turn over to members of Congress, setting up a showdown with Democrats.